 - The passenger must present to the Carrier or its authorized agent the unused flight coupons of a ticket, an itinerary/receipt, a record locator, or a reservation number as satisfactory proof that the passenger has unused portions of a ticket which are eligible for refund. - 2.
 The Carrier will make a refund to the person who purchased the ticket. - 3.
-Acceptance of a refund by the passenger will release the Carrier from further liability. - In any instance where refunds are appropriate, the Carrier will process requests in a timely manner and refund the fare in the original form of payment or a Travel Credit.
+Acceptance of a refund by the passenger will release the Carrier from further liability. - 4.
+In any instance where refunds are appropriate, the Carrier will process requests in a timely manner and refund the fare in the original form of payment or a Travel Credit. - Travel Credits are valid for one year from the original date of purchase.
+Future rebooking's do not extend the one-year expiry.